Szybet/nickel-qt-apps/README.md

 After running, you can pack the app as a one click - extract zip file to make it easy to install look here for an example: https://github.com/Szybet/sanki/blob/master/nickel_app/create.sh

 Scripts, code examples can be found in sanki repo

+You can also use this library https://github.com/Kobo-InkBox/ereaderdev-lib/tree/main to handle kobo hardware :)